A year after blaze, Notre Dame restoration halted by virus

 The 67-year-old retiree dared to take her first look at the cathedral a day after the fire, along with reporters from The Associated Press.
 She said at the time that she felt like an orphan.

 Now, she fears she won’t see Notre Dame reborn in her lifetime.
-Deleville worries that the reconstruction will fall by the wayside as France tries to rebuild its economy once the virus has been vanquished.
+Deleville worries that the reconstruction will fall by the wayside as France tries to rebuild its economy once the virus crisis has been overcome.

-Donations large and small are helping to pay for the restoration, with 400 million euros ($437 million) from three sources alone: the Total oil company and French tycoons Francois Pinault and Bernard Arnault of the luxury giant LVMH.
-Millions more have been pledged, but it was the modest donations, mainly from people in France and the United States, that covered the initial costs.

 Those in charge of returning Notre Dame to its original splendor are still at work, despite being locked down.

-The cathedral “has been gravely injured, undeniably so,” Jean-Luis Georgelin, a retired general appointed by Macron to head the restoration project, said in an interview with the Catholic publication Le Pelerin.
+The cathedral “has been gravely injured, undeniably so,” Jean-Louis Georgelin, a retired army general appointed by Macron to head the restoration project, said in an interview with the Catholic publication Le Pelerin.

-But it has resisted thermal shocks from the fire, water from hoses that drenched it for days, the summer heat and high winds, he said, adding that sensors installed to read any movement of the structure have picked up nothing notable.
+But it has resisted thermal shock from the fire, water from hoses that drenched it for days, the summer heat and high winds, he said, adding that sensors installed to read any movement of the structure have picked up nothing notable.

+Donations large and small are helping to pay for the restoration, with 188 million euros received, Georgelin told the daily Le Parisien.
+Some 400 million euros ($437 million) have been promised by the Total oil company and French tycoons Francois Pinault and Bernard Arnault of the luxury giant LVMH.
+But it was the modest donations, mainly from people in France and the United States, that covered the initial costs.

+On Wednesday, Germany offered to help rebuild some of the large clerestory windows located far above eye level.
+The German government said three glass-makers that conduct restoration work for cathedrals in Germany could offer “great expertise” to their French colleagues.

 A timeline for the reconstruction may need to be redrawn to account for the virus lockdown.
 What also is unclear is what the new spire will look like.
 Will it be a copy of architect Eugene-Emmanuel Viollet-le-Duc’s 19th century creation in lead that soared 96 meters (315 feet) high, or be a contemporary version?

-With Notre Dame still in agony, Deleville, the believer who lost her church, cannot muster a vision of the future.
+With Notre Dame still severely damaged, Deleville, the believer who lost her church, cannot muster a vision of the future.

 “It makes my heart cry,” she said.
 “I return but she isn’t there.”